 I added a Nikkor 600mm f4 VR to my tool kit for bird hides or from a vehicle.
 When mounted on a tripod with a gimbal it offers excellent positioning and balance.
 For precise bird location coordinates I use Nikon’s GPS adapters.
 Apart from patience and opportunity, bird photography especially requires maximum light and shutter speed.
 The fastest lens you can afford will give the best results.
 The minimum shutter speed for hand held long lens is 500th of a second even if with the vibration reduction (VR) facility.
-Depending on the ambient light I may go up to ISO800 or more but prefer ISO200 but with the D850 in dark jungles I am often using Auto ISO that sometimes goes to 26,000 ISO!
+In the past, depending on the ambient light I would go up to ISO800 or more but prefer ISO200 but with the D850 in dark jungles I am often using Auto ISO that sometimes goes to 26,000 ISO!

 I generally use spot focus and light metering for most pictures but for pure black or white birds (e.g. crows or egrets) I change the light metering to matrix so the camera does not over or under expose.
 I set Aperture priority and ISO but allow the Shutter speed float, if too slow I raise the ISO.
 An alternative approach is to set the camera on Manual, select Shutter to a minimum of 500th sec. and Aperture for depth of field to ensure the bird is in focus from bill to tail.
 Then set the ISO to Auto so it floats to the optimum of available light.
 This continuous adjustment saves time but I have found both the above approaches works equally well.

 All pictures are taken in Nikon RAW on 14 or 16 bit resulting in file sizes as large as 75MB.
 The ‘masters’ are retained should professional publishing be required.
 The jpg pictures posted on this web site are compressed to around 500KB and are watermarked as well as copyright in the metadata.
 I use both Nikon Capture & Adobe Lightroom software for post processing.